Sarkari Yojana

 • After that, the sample collection process will be performed.
 According to sample collection norms, the samples will be drawn in a grid of 2.5 hectares in irrigated regions and 10 hectares in rain-fed regions using GPS tools and revenue maps.

 • The final step involves soil testing in the laboratory.
-The testing takes place as per the approved standards based on 12 parameters and the report will be provided to the respective farmer in the form of a soil health card.
+The testing takes place as per the approved standards based on 12 parameters, and the report will be provided to the respective farmers in the form of a soil health card.

 The Soil Health Card scheme helps farmers get a fair idea about the fertility and nutrient contents in their soil.
 Using the SHC report, they can understand how much fertilizer is required in the field, thereby saving costly fertilizers and determining which crop is best suited for this soil, resulting in better yield and more crop production, which ultimately results in overall profitability.